\"Writing.Com

 Who was this interloper?
 Maybe he could share the joy of discovery with them.
 A drag queen might at least be gay.
 Still, sharing would be good, even if they were a woman.

 Justin chewed his lip, then got out a map.
 He was maybe two or three miles from where he’d entered.
-That put him on the far side of the turnpike, under a housing development built in the sixties.
+That put him on the far side of the turnpike, under a housing development built in the fifties or sixties.
 Could the door open to a basement in one of those homes?

 It didn’t make sense.
 But Justin was determined to expose the mysteries of the tunnel.